Setareh Law

 - Was the collision intentional?
 Were there indications that the driver was attempting to prevent the motorcycle from overtaking them?

 Your attorney can evaluate the police accident report as well as other types of evidence, such as photos from the accident scene and the testimony of eyewitnesses, to identify all sources of fault.
 This way, they can get you the compensation you deserve if you were injured following a motorcycle accident.
+Hiring a motorcycle accident attorney is crucial to handling disputes, gathering evidence, and ensuring effective communication with insurance companies.

-When a motorcyclist is injured in an accident, they often face judgment from medical professionals, police officers, and insurance companies simply because of their choice of transportation.
 The legal team at Setareh Law understands and supports a motorcyclist’s legal right to use their vehicle on public roadways, as well as their right to lane split when the conditions of the roadway permit.
 Our Spanish-speaking team is prepared to help you tell your story and pursue the compensation you need to handle the expenses and impacts of your injury.
+Let us help you understand your legal options during this difficult time.
+For your free case evaluation, call (310) 659-1826 or fill out a contact form.